 Spend several minutes a few times a week practicing wall ball drills.
 Switch from right hand to left hand, and work on continuous moves without breaking your pace.
 Get your throw and cradle down, drill as quick and you can with your stick, and switch in between a right-throw to left-catch and vice versa.

-Before your body starts getting a beating from the on-season, perfect your stretching and recovery skills.
-It may not sound like an actual drill – but until you properly learn how to stretch and recover your muscles, you won’t be able to get the most out of your workouts or the best performance out of yourself.
-Pick up a foam roller, some resistance bands, and some kind of ball (like a tennis or lacrosse ball) to help massage out your muscles.
+Before the team starts taking a beating from the on-season, perfect their stretching and recovery skills.
+It may not sound like an actual drill – but until they properly learn how to stretch and recover your muscles, they won’t be able to get the most out of their Lacrosse workouts or the best performance out of themselves.
+A foam roller, some resistance bands, and some kind of ball (like a tennis or lacrosse ball) can help massage out your muscles.

 Practice rolling out on the foam roller or ball and focus on the quads, calves and hamstrings.
-Use stretch resistance bands to get a deep stretch in your limbs or to give the extra inch needed to join your hands behind your back and stretch out your arms or chest area.
-Train yourself to end your workouts with a relaxing stretch and recovery session, and to take time to heal your sore muscles.
+Use stretch resistance bands to get a deep stretch in the limbs - or to give the extra inch needed to join hands behind the back, and stretch out the arms or chest area.
+End workouts with a relaxing stretch and recovery session, to take time to heal the sore muscles.
 The greater the recovery, the greater the next performance will be.

-With only a few months to go before the season is in full swing, it is crazy important to get your body ready for Lacrosse.
-Build up your endurance and strength with weight training and running drills, stay light on your feet with agility training, and learn how to treat your muscles properly with recovery and stretching drills.
-Even if you can’t commit to an every-day routine, doing something is better than nothing to prep for the Lacrosse season.
+With only a few months to go before the season is in full swing, it is crazy important to get your team ready for Lacrosse.
+Build up their endurance and strength with weight training and running drills, stay light on their feet with agility training, and learn how to treat muscles properly with recovery and stretching drills before and after each workout.
+Even if players can’t commit to an every-day routine, doing something is better than nothing to prep for the Lacrosse season.